About Trisha Alicia

 Faith and Worship Leadership

-Faith has been constant throughout my life – a foundational aspect that informs all my work.
-Growing up as a preacher’s kid with ministry spanning five generations in my family, I understand both the sacred and artistic sides of music.
+Faith has been constant throughout my life — not a lane I moved into, but the foundation that was always there.
+Growing up as a preacher’s kid with ministry spanning five generations in my family, I understand both the sacred and artistic sides of music from the inside.
 My 5x great-grandfather served as a minister in the AME church, and my 5x great-grandmother taught Sunday School.
-I’ve been blessed to lead worship across denominations including Presbyterian, Baptist, Nondenominational, and Seventh Day Adventist congregations.

 Trisha Alicia leading worship service in Nashville